padmarajnidagundi/padmarajnidagundi/README.md

 ## Hi there 👋

 My name is Padmaraj.
-I have done my Ph.D. in computer science and am interested in AI projects, Software engineering, Quantum computers and Software testing.
+I have completed my Ph.D. in computer science and am interested in AI projects, software engineering, quantum computers, and software testing.

-- 🔭 I’m currently working on Cypress in my free time
+- 🔭 I’m currently working on Javascript in my free time
-- 🌱 I’m currently learning AI-driven testing
+- 🌱 I’m currently advancing my skills in AI-driven testing
 - 👯 I’m looking to collaborate on AI driven software testing professional
 - 📫 How to reach me: padmaraj.nidagundi at gmail.com